SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 - DURABLE - From the sturdy phenolic top handle to the double-thickness edges that provide additional protection on points of heaviest wear, this pressure cooker/canner is built to last.

-- FROM OUR FAMILY, TO YOURS - Established in 1909, All American is a family-owned company focused on quality manufacturing above all else.
+- FROM OUR FAMILY, TO YOURS - All American 1930 is a family-owned company focused on quality manufacturing above all else.
 We take pride in casting high-quality products that families can cherish for generations to come.

 Regardless of the make and model that you purchase, always read and follow the directions.
 Pay particular attention to the pressure required at your altitude.
 Just as adjustments for time are taken into consideration for water bath canning, pressure must be adjusted.
 In general, weight is increased for altitudes above 1,000 feet above sea level.
 Check your manual for specific use at your altitude.